Back to blog

 For a solo founder this is a half-day of focused work plus a week of casual monitoring.
 For an agency with retainer clients this is a billable engagement of $1.5K-3K.

 1. The instant-cancel disaster.
-Founder cancels Leadpages before DNS propagation finishes.
-18 hours of traffic land on a broken URL. ~$1,200 in paid-ad spend wasted.
+A team cancels Leadpages before DNS propagation finishes.
+Hours of paid traffic land on a broken URL.
+This is the most common documented failure mode in migration-related support tickets across landing-page tools.

 2. The silent integration failure.
-Mailchimp re-authorized on the wrong audience.
-Forms submit successfully but leads disappear into an unused audience for 11 days before anyone notices.
+Mailchimp gets re-authorized on the wrong audience.
+Forms submit successfully but leads disappear into an unused audience for days or weeks before anyone notices.

 The first two are why we recommend the 7-day safety window.
 The third is why the inventory step matters.